mojocraftdojo/PubMed_chatbot_BioGPT/README.md

    The graphical user interface (GUI) for this biomedical AI chatbot was created using Streamlit, chosen for its efficiency in rapid prototyping.

-   The web application has been carefully packaged and deployed on Google Cloud, where it is currently being hosted.
+   This application has been carefully packaged and deployed on Google Cloud, where it is currently being hosted.
 You are welcome to give it a try by following this link [Live Demo Link](http://34.23.165.128:8501/)

    Please note, the application is currently hosted on a spot instance for demonstration purpose, which means it may experience occasional shutdowns.
 However, please feel free to return at any time to revisit it.